What is nursing?

 Why study nursing?

-A nursing degree is the first step towards a vibrant, varied and in-demand career.
+A nursing degree propels you into a vibrant, varied and in-demand career.

 Whether you’re passionate about the science of health or about working with patients, a nursing career offers unmatched opportunity for professional growth.
 From nursing fundamentals to choosing a specialty or pursuing advanced practice roles, nursing is all about bettering yourself and the people you care for.
-UTS is known as a leader in nursing education and research – our practice-oriented courses, strong connections to industry and state-of-the-art facilities means you’ll be gaining hands-on experience in a range of clinical environments from early in your degree.
+UTS is known as a leader in nursing education and research – our practice-oriented courses, strong connections to industry and state-of-the-art facilities means you’ll be prepared to meet the ever-evolving demands of the health landscape.

 A career that can take you anywhere